schanram/ram-protractor-training/training-guide.md

 ## Introduction

+ - About
+  - This workshop is for us to learn to write automated tests for AngularJS web apps.
-- Protractor is a NodeJS program that is used to write end-to-end tests.
-It's an automation testing framework for AngularJS applications.
+  - Protractor is an automation testing framework for AngularJS applications.
 It runs test against your application running in the   real browser from an end user prospective.

-We'll learn how it works or how to write efficient automated tests from user point of view that will make our application a bug free (less bugs) application.
+ - What is our aim
+  -  By the end of this workshop we should be comfertable and productive, with protractor for writing tests.

 ## Requirements

 * Node
     - Protractor is a NodeJS program.
 Node intall npm packagemanager which is being used to manage node installations and through npm we can install the protractor.
     - node --version
 * Browser e.g. Chrome
-    - We need browser as protractor tests runs in the browser
 * Selenium Webdriver
-   In order to run our protractor test we need to run selenium server as protractor is build upon on WebdriverJS and selenium server.
+ - In order to run our protractor test we need to run selenium server as protractor is build upon on WebdriverJS and selenium server.
 * JDK
   - To run Selenium server we require an java development kit.
   - java -version